MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 |Action/Operator     |  This defines the change to the attribute that triggers the workflow to run.       |
 |Value     |  The value of the trigger attribute.      |

-## Scope based trigger
+## Group membership based trigger

-For workflows that are scope-based, the workflow runs on a schedule when trigger conditions for the scope are met.
+For workflows that are group membership based, the workflow runs on a schedule when trigger conditions for a group membership change are met.

 :::image type="content" source="media/lifecycle-workflow-execution-conditions/scope-details.png" alt-text="Screenshot of scope settings for lifecycle workflows.":::